zoecahill1/project-pands/README.md

 <p>We want the algorithim to learn how to pick out patterns in the data.
 But in the real world we want it to look at all species of Iris not just the ones in this particular dataset.
 There could be patterns among the 150 specimens that are specific to this dataset, that may not apply to all species of Iris.
 This is part of the reason why we split up the data.
 This also allows us to test the accuracy of the algorithim, which is very important as it is a big factor when choosing which algorithim to use.[16]</p>

-<p>So firstly we will look at decision trees.
+<p>So the first algorithim we are going to look at is decision trees.
 In the simplest terms a decision tree generates rules on how to classify the data.
 It has different paths to follow depending on if certain conditions are true or false.[18]</p>

 ![Decision Tree Code](/images/decisionTree.JPG)

-<p>Next we can use the graphviz application to visualise the tree</p>
+<p>Next we can use the graphviz application to visualise the tree.[20, 21]</p>

 ![View Tree](/images/viewDecision.JPG)